 You can take it to your neighbourhood cleaners and they can soften it for you.
 If you try to do it yourself (quickly) it might go wrong (ie using your dryer etc).
-You could also just wear it often if you're in no rush.

 I have a black suede hat that is kind of stiff.
 The same goes for my leather bag.
 They have seen better times but are in good condition, otherwise.
 Is there anything I can use to soften these items up.